-The campus virtual desktop initiative, Bingview, was started in 2008 as a pilot project with initial financial support coming from ITS and the Watson School of Engineering.
+Bingview, the campus virtual desktop initiative, was started in 2008 as a pilot project with initial financial support coming from ITS and the Watson School of Engineering.
 The initial purpose was to provide remote access to University licensed applications.
 The scope was to support 100 virtual desktops within the initial deployment.
 Within three years this environment was expanded to support 150 virtual desktops.

 Due to the growth in usage, the Virtual Desktop Infrastructure platform was upgraded during the summer of 2014 to improve performance, system stability and insure flexibility for future growth.